 Verify that ENTU2 can see the details of those visible OAGi developers’ context categories but cannot make any change (verify with one created by other users and another one created by ENTU2 in the OAGi developer capacity).
 (Assertion #7) (Fail, test case needs to be enhanced to check for editability)

 Verify that CAT0, CAT1, CAT2, and CAT3 are in the list.
-(Assertion #8) (Fail, CAT0 and CAT1 don’t show up)
+(Assertion #8) (Pass)

 ENTU2 deletes CAT1 and CAT2.
-(Assertion #9) (Fail, cannot see CAT1 to delete.
-Still need to enhance test script.)
+(Assertion #9) (Pass)

 Verify that ENTU2 cannot delete CAT0.
-(Assertion #10) (Fail, cannot see CAT0.
-Still need to enhance test script.)
+(Assertion #10) (Pass)

 ENTU2 edits CAT3.
 (Assertion #11) (Pass.)

 Verify that ENTU2 cannot share CAT3.
-(Assertion #12) (Pass.
+(Assertion #12) (Fail because there is no share function for the enterprise tenant.
 Test script is empty right now.)

 ENTU2 logs out.